serhan-yilmaz/PrinciplesGuide/README.md

 - Acknowledge that you are not responsible for other people's happiness.
 - Take responsibility for yourself and your happiness.
 - Limit altruism, do not sacrifice yourself for others.
-- Have an identity.
-Don't live just for others.
-Live for yourself first.
+- Not to say be selfish, but don't be self-less either.
+Have an identity.
-- Realize the difference between value to self and value to others.
-Don't conflate the two.
+- Remember your value to yourself.
+Don't let your value be defined by your value to others.

 #### Principle of Nonmaleficence